NikitaSharma1342/Ping-Pong-Game/README.md

 # Ping-Pong-Game

-Ping Pong Game is created with the help of concepts of Oops, Turtle library and time module.
+Ping Pong Game is created with the help of concepts of Oops some libraries and modules.

+# Table of Contents

+* Library and module
+* How to run
+* Screenshots

+# Library and module
+* Turtle
+* Time

 # How to run